Introduction

 North Hampshire Constituency

-I have 20 years private and 28 years of public sector working experience, including as a Senior Manager, Director, Chartered Accountant and Chartered IT Practitioner.
-I am a local Councillor, a Pension Trustee and a Director of a £0.5 billion company.
+I have 20 years private and 30 years of public sector working experience, including as a Senior Manager, Director, Chartered Accountant and Chartered IT Practitioner.

 I have extensive consultation experience, both informal and formal market research.
 I am a passionate supporter of the NHS and am keen to do all I can to ensure the services of the Trust are protected and maintained.